clach04/puren_tonbo/README.md

 ## Features

-None right now!

   * Plain text files notes (potentially with no formatting or in Markdown, reStructuredText, etc.)
   * Nested directories of notes
-  * Supports reading and writing from/to encrypted chi files that are compatible with:
+  * Supports reading and writing from/to encrypted files that are compatible with other formats/tools (there is no intention to create a new crypto format/algorithm in this tool)
-      * Tombo Blowfish `*.chi` (note not recommended for new storage)
-      * VimCrypt (1-3)
-      * AE-1/AE-2 AES-256 encrypted zip files created with WinZIP and WinRAR (does NOT support encrypted 7z files)
-          * under Python 3 can also read (but not write) the original ZipCrypto zip format
-  * Currently limited to local file system and stdin/out for files.
+  * Currently limited to local file system and stdin/out for files
+  * Command line tools; `ptcat` and `ptcipher` to encrypt/decrypt and view plain text files
+  * `ptgrep` - a grep, [ack](https://beyondgrep.com/), [ripgrep](https://github.com/BurntSushi/ripgrep), [silver-searcher](https://geoff.greer.fm/ag/), [pss](https://github.com/eliben/pss) like tool that works on encrypted (and plain text) files
+  * `ptig` an interactive grep like tool that can also view/edit
+  * `ptpyvim` a vim-like editor that works on encrypted (and plain text) files

 ## Getting Started